tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     **`shift()`** :	*Removes the first element of an array, and returns that element*

     ```js
-    let first = fruits.shift() // remove Apple from the front
+    let first = fruits.shift() // remove Apple from the front and return it so 'first' value is 'Apple'
     // ["Banana"]
     ```